MaterialFoundry/Worldbuilder/docs/dataManagement.md

 * [Automatic Backups](#automatic-backups)
 * [Importing & Exporting Data](#importing-exporting)

+Worldbuilder also offers the option to use the same Worldbuilder data for multiple worlds on the same server through the [Data Id setting].

 ## Automatic Backups
 <div class="imgContainer"><img src="../img/settings/backups.png"></div>
 Worldbuilder can automatically create backups of your Worldbuilder data.
 These backups are stored locally on your Foundry server, and should therefore not be considered "safe backups".
 Deleting your Worldbuilder data folder or any other form of data loss (e.g. hard drive failure) will not save your data.